Josep Borrell: 2024

 In April 2024, Borrell "strongly condemned" the Iranian strikes on Israel, calling them "an unprecedented escalation and a grave threat to regional security".
 Previously in March 2024, Borrell had stalled efforts by nine EU foreign ministers to sanction Iran over its missile and drone program, because he felt that new sanctions might hamper efforts to bind Iran to a nuclear non-proliferation deal.

 On 15 May 2024, Borrell called on Israel to immediately halt its assault on Rafah, stating it was disrupting humanitarian aid and causing a humanitarian crisis, while also calling on Hamas to release all Israeli hostages.
 Borrell condemned the Tel al-Sultan attack, saying that Israel's military actions needed to stop.

 Post Brussels, 2025–present

 In May 2025, after his retirement as an EU diplomat, Borrell spoke out against Israel's actions, accusing Israel of committing genocide in Gaza.
+After the 2026 United States strikes in Venezuela, Borrell advocated for greater strategic independence for Europe from the United States and described Trump's actions as a clear violation of international law.